Robert Greene’s work on Mastery is a masterpiece in itself — a complete look into what it takes to achieve the pinnacle of human potential.

 History’s greatest names were masters: Napoleon Bonaparte, Charles Darwin, Leonardo da Vinci, Thomas Edison, Mozart, Michael Jordan.

 When we think of these names, we imagine fluidity, smoothness, otherworldly, superhuman.
-But we are witnessing, is simply mastery in action, the culminating result of hours upon hours of intense focus and effort — the result of a process.
+What we are witnessing, however, is simply mastery in action; the culminating result of hours upon hours of intense focus and effort.
+Every notable authority on the subject of expertise would note this process.

 Mastery is available to anyone but it is the process that trims the fat.
 Very few are willing to endure the time and effort necessary to become a master.
-Moreover, very few properly align themselves with their unique calling, their Life’s Task according to Greene.
+Moreover, very few properly align themselves with their unique calling, which provides the necessary inner drive to push further and longer than most others.
+Greene calls this a person’s life task.

-When a person moves towards their obsession, then the process becomes clear:
+When a person discovers their life’s task, then the process becomes clear:

 In order to truly embrace the process, it is likely that a person must align themselves with their Life’s Task.
 It can be an innate inclination to particular vocation- or it can be uncovered through the slow evolution of normal interaction.
 What this means is that someone may enter a field due to curiosity, then as skill increases, so does passion and energy, thus enabling greater exploration and the path to mastery.

-Greene explores the question: why aren’t there more masters?
+The development of this idea, a life’s task, helps Greene to explore the question: why aren’t there more masters?

 Certainly, there exist lots of people that are decent at what they do.
 But many careerists start to atrophy after years of work, armed only with a declining skill set and a loss of passion and creativity.